RaindropFamily/ObliviousMessageRetrival/README.md

 The recipient *p* processes *M* to recover all of the pertinent messages with high probability, assuming a semi-honest detector and that the number of pertinent messages did not exceed *ḱ*.

-This code implements GOMR schemes (AGOMR3 in sec 6.2 and FGOMR1 in sec 7.3) described in the submitted GOMR paper, which is based on the OMR described in the [OMR paper](https://eprint.iacr.org/2021/1256.pdf) with some optimizations (see sec C).
+This code implements GOMR schemes (AGOMR3 in sec 6.2 and FGOMR1 in sec 7.3) described in the [GOMR paper](https://eprint.iacr.org/2023/534), which is based on the OMR described in the [OMR paper](https://eprint.iacr.org/2021/1256.pdf) with some optimizations (see sec C).

 <!-- ## Construction Overview